Common Name: Japanese Knotweed

 Infestation, photo by MDA.

-Japanese knotweed can be found in sunny areas along roadsides and in riparian areas such as river banks.
-Knotweeds thrive in a wide range of soil types.
-Some homeowners have intentionally planted Japanese knotweed in their landscapes.
+Japanese knotweed is often found in sunny areas within intentionally planted landscapes, along roadsides, and in riparian areas such as stream banks.
+Knotweeds thrive in a range of soil types and light levels although will not be as robust if growing in shady conditions.

 Means of spread and distribution